hold17/cphindustries/docs/contributing.md

 * Use the imperative mood ("Move container to ..." not "Moves container to ...")
 * When only changing documentation, include `[ci skip]` in the commit message
 * Avoid spelling mistakes

+## Closing issues
+When closing an issue, the commit message to the commit that closes the issue is very important.
+The commit name still follows the rules of [Commit Messages](#Closing issues).
+The important part is that it has to end with `(Resolves #<number>)`.
+As an example, a commit message that closes an issue of id 1, should be as following:

 ### Formatting